jamalabdi2/Movie-Recommendation-System-using-cosine-similarity/README.md

 3. Feature Selection
 4. Recommendation System
 5. Technologies
-6.

 # This project uses the following libraries:

-Pandas
+1.Pandas
-Python
+2. Python
-difflib
+3. difflib
-Scikit-learn
+4. Scikit-learn

 # Dataset
 The dataset used in this project is the MovieLens Latest Full Dataset.
 It contains over 27,000 movies, 46,000 tags, and 26 million ratings.